Updated: Jun 24

 LuxLiving has tapped Klitzing Welch and Associates to provide architectural services for this project.
 The project will require the demolition of the existing structures, built in 1961 and 1979 respectively.
 A previous proposal, from 2014 by Covington Realty, would've also seen the Optimist buildings demolished in favor of a 14-story building designed by Forum Studio (now the Lamar Johnson Collaborative).
 In 2015, the Koman Group (now KDG) proposed a $9 million renovation of the buildings into new, boutique office space (which would've been an upgrade from the current Class C space).
 The Covington proposal was cancelled after failing to receive support from Park Central for a tax abatement.
 The Koman Group proposal fell apart after failing to receive a tenant.

 Currently, the building is owned by a non-profit and currently contributes nothing to the City's property tax rolls.
 In the case of the LuxLiving proposal no incentives will be sought, which is a departure from other projects recently proposed but more in line with what LuxLiving has been doing in the St. Louis area recently.
+This means that the project is expected to contribute between $850,000 and $1 Million per year in taxes, benefiting the public schools.
 As for a timeline on the project, LuxLiving specified a desire to begin construction by the end of the year, pending project approvals and neighborhood support.
 There was a "zoning only" permit applied for on May 15th and is on record with the City.

 The project complies with the City-adopted (Ordinance 69406) Central West End Form Based Code District under "Boulevard Type 1".
 Some requirements that the project complies with for Boulevard Type 1 are as follows: